 Behind the counter was Dan George cooking up the burgers.
 George knows his way around a kitchen.
 His grandmother was a legendary cook who would make large dinners for workers on the family farm when George was a child.
 His mother learned to cook from her mother (Dan's grandmother) and she opened and ran Arlene's, a small restaurant in Coon Rapids.
 George worked for his mother and when she closed up nearly 20 years ago after an 11 year run, George moved over to Coon Bowl III and has been flipping burgers every since.

 The burgers are an 80/20 mix of beef to fat and come from a locker/butcher in nearby Arcadia, IA.
 They're hand-pattied and cooked on a well-worn and well-seasoned flat top grill.
-The burgers are thick and they take about 15 minutes to cook.
+The burgers are thick and they take about 12 to 15 minutes to cook.
 And George doesn't season the burgers unless customers ask for it.

 Dan George put the burger in the basket with the crinkle-cut fries and wordlessly placed it in front of me on the counter.
 To look at the burger at first, it didn't look like an award winning burger.
 The bun was just a normal bun that had been lightly toasted on the flat top grill.
 A single piece of cheese adorned the top of the good-sized burger.
 I had asked for dill pickles and sliced onions and they were resting underneath the burger patty.
 Looking at it from the side, however, it looked promising.

 The first bite told me what I feared.
 It was overcooked.
-It wasn't juicy (as promised, according to news articles I'd read on the burger) and had sort of a charred taste to the outside.
+It wasn't juicy (as promised, according to news articles I'd read on the burger) and had sort of a charred or burned taste to the outside.
 I was disappointed.
 But the burger did have good flavor, but it just wasn't moist enough for me.
 However, as I kept taking bites, it seemed to settle down a bit and the flavor with a little bit of juiciness began to shine through.
 By the time I finished the burger, I'd decided that it was a pretty good burger.
 Not worthy of a "Best of" award on any level that I've had, but still better than the first "Best Burger in Iowa" winner at Sac County Cattle Company (click here to see that entry) and last year's winner at 61 Chophouse (click here to see that entry), but not as good as the 2011 winner at the Rusty Duck in Dexter, IA (click here to see that entry).

 By the way - a quick word on the fries.
 I'm not big on crinkle-cut fries, but these held up well compared to other bowling alley fries I've had.
 They weren't the best bowling alley French fries, but they went well with the burger.